leagreguric/Cas-Simo/README.md

 1. **Functional<a name="_page4_x127.56_y657.50"></a> Requirements: User Requirements**
 1. **User<a name="_page4_x127.56_y689.34"></a> Registration**

 Req U1 - The web application will allow users to register for an account.
 The web application will allow users to register for an account.
-Users will provide their name, email address, and password.
-The web application will verify that the email address is unique and not already used by another user.
+Users will provide their username and password.

 2. **User<a name="_page5_x127.56_y145.08"></a> Login**

 Req U2 - The web application will allow users to log in to their account.
 The web application will allow users to log in to their account.
-Users will provide their email address and password.
-The web application will verify that the email address and password match the information in the database.
+Users will provide their username and password.
+The web application will verify that the username and password match the information in the database.

 3. **User<a name="_page5_x127.56_y284.81"></a> Logout**